Managing and Using MariaDB Databases in ServBay

 .

-Connecting with phpMyAdmin and Adminer
+Connecting via phpMyAdmin and Adminer

-- Access Address: https://servbay.host
+- Access URL: https://servbay.host

 Database Management